Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is structured with a clear opening sentence and bullet-like conditional clauses.
-However, it contains repetition: 'Purchase and register a new domain name' and 'Use this endpoint to register new domains for users' convey the same idea.
-It could be more concise without losing meaning.
+The description is a single paragraph but contains repetition: 'Purchase and register a new domain name' and 'Use this endpoint to register new domains' say the same thing.
+It also includes a troubleshooting instruction ('login to hPanel') that could be a separate note.
+While not overly long, it could be more concise and front-loaded.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.